 What The Wellmark® Foundation is doing to help

-The Wellmark Foundation recently awarded a $500,000 grant to the Food Bank of Iowa.
-This grant will complete the renovation of the volunteer center.
-The Wellmark Foundation Volunteer Center will provide a safe, comfortable environment for adults and children as young as 10 to engage in projects supporting Food Bank of Iowa’s mission.
+In 2018, The Wellmark Foundation awarded a $500,000 grant to the Food Bank of Iowa.
+This grant completed the renovation of the volunteer center.
+The Wellmark Foundation Volunteer Center provides a safe, comfortable environment for adults and children as young as 10 to engage in projects supporting Food Bank of Iowa’s mission.

 The Wellmark Foundation Volunteer Center at the Food Bank of Iowa

 “Living a healthy and productive lifestyle starts with proper nutrition, and the Food Bank of Iowa is making that possible,” said Becky Wampler Bland, executive director of The Wellmark Foundation.

 “Together, The Wellmark Foundation and the Food Bank of Iowa are working toward a hunger-free Iowa by providing food to children, families and seniors so they can lead full, active lives.
 Because of this shared vision of our two organizations, the Foundation is proud to provide this grant and we look forward to seeing the impact it has on Iowans for generations to come,” said Wampler Bland.

 In conjunction with the $500,000 grant, The Wellmark Foundation conducted a food and monetary drive at Wellmark Blue Cross and Blue Shield’s offices in Des Moines, Cedar Rapids, and Sioux Falls, South Dakota.
 The employees rallied to provide more than 88,000 meals to combat food insecurity in Iowa and South Dakota.

 3 things you can do today to get involved